|

 The default is one set of analysis results per line in the spreadsheet,

-but if you've selected Microsoft Excel
+but if you've selected Excel

 format you can use the 'Multiple results per line' option to save